electricimp/AES/README.md

 The AES library supports [AES-128](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) encryption and decryption (might support AES-192 and AES-256 as well, but was never tested with that).

 It also supports Cipher Block Chaining mode (CBC) with custom initial vectors (IV).

 More modes that were not ported here are available in the original JS [code base](https://github.com/ricmoo/aes-js/blob/master/index.js).

-The library operates exclusively on blobs, e.i. key, iv, cipher input and output should be of `blob` type.
+**NOTE:** The library operates exclusively on blobs, e.i. key, iv, cipher input and output should be of `blob` type.
+For developers' convenience a helper function that converts a hexadecimal string into a blob value is provided by the library `AES.hexStringToBlob(string)`.

 ## AES Class Usage